Hell Bent (Doctor Who): Plot

 The Doctor's memories of Clara are erased.
 He awakens in the Nevada desert, alone.
-In a diner, the Doctor tells his story about Gallifrey to a space-time echo of Clara, working as a waitress there.
+In a diner, the Doctor tells his story about Gallifrey to Clara, working as a waitress there to check up on the Doctor after his memory-wipe.
 The Doctor doesn't recognise her face or voice as he has pieced together the hole left by the wipe aside from how Clara appears.
 After Clara leaves the room, the whole diner dematerialises, leaving the Doctor behind and revealing the Doctor's TARDIS.
-Clara was not an echo but the original, checking up on the Doctor after his memory-wipe.
 Travelling with Ashildr in a TARDIS stolen from Gallifrey, Clara begins her trip to Gallifrey to return to her death, "the long way 'round".
 The Doctor's TARDIS produces a new sonic screwdriver.